Television: Who Invented What – and When?

 The patent examiners were unequivocal in their decision: ‘Priority of invention is awarded to… Philo T. Farnsworth’ .

-RCA appealed the case – and lost all their appeals.
-This pattern went on, over this and other patents, until RCA capitulated in 1939 and accepted a license from Farnsworth for the use of his patents – the first such license in the history of a company that was determined to “collect patent royalties, not pay them.”
+The case was appealed and RCA lost all the appeals.
+This pattern went on, over this and other patents, until RCA capitulated in 1939 and accepted a license from Farnsworth for the use of his patents—the first such license in the history of a company that was determined to “collect patent royalties, not pay them.”

-Yet, here we are nearly seventy years later, still debating the merits of a patent that was awarded by a court of appeals in 1938 that validated a patent applied for in 1923 that was ruled inoperative in 1934.
+Yet here we are many decades later, still debating the merits of a patent that was awarded by a court of appeals in 1938 that validated a patent application from 1923 that was ruled inoperative in 1934.

 Prevailing Contradictions

-A more discerning examination of the record reveals that Zworykin had the right idea (which he got from Boris Rosing) but just could not make it work – until he visited Farnsworth’s laboratory in 1930.
+A more discerning examination of the record reveals that Zworykin believed in electronic television but was still struggling for a viable solution until he visited Farnsworth’s lab in 1930.
 As soon as he saw what Farnsworth had achieved, he got busy, duplicating Farnsworth’s equipment at the Westinghouse lab in Pittsburgh before moving on to RCA in Camden.
-He then built on Farnsworth’s work, as well as the work of other contributors to produce the Iconoscope.
+He then built on Farnsworth’s work, as well as the work of other contributors, to produce the Iconoscope.

-Zworykin’s corporate benefactor, David Sarnoff, believed the Iconoscope gave him the leverage he needed to bring all the legal might of RCA to bear on Farnsworth.
+Zworykin’s corporate benefactor, David Sarnoff, believed the Iconoscope gave him the leverage he needed to bring RCA’s legal hammer down on Farnsworth and commandeer his patents.
 Sarnoff ultimately failed in that effort, and RCA was left with no choice but to accept a patent license from Farnsworth.
-Still we read time and again that Zworykin made modern television possible when he “invented the Iconoscope for RCA in 1923.”
+Still, we read time and again that Zworykin made modern television possible when he “invented the Iconoscope for RCA in 1923.”
 The facts are that Zworykin was not working for RCA in 1923, the Iconoscope did not exist at that time, and it is questionable whether Zworykin truly invented it at all.

-That said, there is no question that much credit for refining all aspects of television technology goes to RCA engineers.
-There were hundreds, maybe thousands, of individuals who contributed to the development of electronic video before television broadcasting reached the general public in the 1950s, and thousands more who have contributed to its advancement in the decades since.
-But refinement is not invention, and few inventions are a breakthrough of the magnitude manifest in Claim 15.
+There is no question that much credit for refining many aspects of television technology goes to RCA engineers.
+There were hundreds, maybe thousands, of individuals who contributed to the development of electronic video before TV broadcasting reached the general public in the 1950s.
+Thousands more have contributed to its advancement in the decades since.
+But refinement is not invention––certainly not the sort of quantum leap that the pivot from mechanical to electronic video represented in the 1920s.

 Who Cares?

 Why is any of this important?
+A century later, who really cares who invented television?
 What difference does it make whether electronic television was first developed by a Russian émigré or a Mormon farm boy?
-And should it still matter almost a hundred years after the fact?

-It matters because the suppression of the true story deprives us of some important knowledge of the human character.
+It matters because the suppression of the true story deprives us of some important insight into the human experience.
 It tempts us to believe that progress is the product of institutions, not individuals.
-It tempts us to place our faith in those institutions, rather than on the humans within.
+It tempts us to place our faith in those institutions, rather than in ourselves.

-Invention is one of the most unique and compelling aspects of the human experience.
+Invention is one of the most unique and compelling aspects of human evolution.
 From the moment the first ape picked up a bone and swung it like a club, the history of civilization has followed the path of invention.

-Szent-Gyorgi put it best when he said, “Discovery is seeing what everybody else has seen, and thinking what nobody else has thought.”
+Szent-Gyorgyi put it best when he said, “Discovery is seeing what everybody else has seen, but thinking what nobody else has thought.”
 Therein lies the operative definition of genius.

-The belief that video – the most pervasive medium of the past millennium and perhaps the next – was “too complex to be invented by a single individual” deprives us of the knowledge of the noble individual whose unique intellect made it all possible.
-There are only a few such souls in each century, men like Tesla, Armstrong, and Einstein whose lives are an enduring expression of Szent-Gyorgi’s axiom.
+The belief that video—the most pervasive communications system of the past millennium, and perhaps the next—was “too complex to be invented by a single individual” deprives us of the knowledge of the noble individual whose unique gifts made it all possible.
+There are only a few such souls in each century, men like Tesla, Armstrong, and Einstein whose lives are an enduring expression of Szent-Gyorgyi’s axiom.

-When he saw how the mad scientists of the 19th century tried to send pictures through the air with spinning disks and mirrors, it was Philo Farnsworth who figured out how to replace all the moving parts with the electron itself.
-He was the first to have the right idea and make it work.
+When he saw how the mad scientists of the 19th century tried to send pictures through the air with spinning disks and mirrors, he alone replaced all the moving parts with the invisible electron.
+Recalling that contribution makes even the most ordinary moments of television programming an expression of divine inspiration.